LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 source file, add an opening object directive, :ref:`directives_object_1_5`, to the beginning of the file and an ending object directive, :ref:`directives_end_object_0`, to the end of the file.
-Choose an object name that reflects the purpose of source file code (this is a good opportunity for code refactoring if necessary).
+Choose an object name that reflects the purpose of the source file code (this is a good opportunity for code refactoring if necessary).
 Second, add :ref:`directives_public_1` predicate directives for the top-level predicates that are used directly by the user or called from